 Sarri, G., et al. (2017).
-"Vasomotor symptoms resulting from natural menopause: a systematic review and network meta-analysis of treatment effects from the National Institute for Health and Care Excellence guideline on menopause."
-118
+"Vasomotor symptoms resulting from natural menopause: a systematic review and network meta-analysis of treatment effects from the National Institute for Health and Care Excellence guideline on menopause."132

 This systematic review and network meta-analysis evaluated the comparative efficacy and safety of several medications for non-hysterectomized women in natural menopause.
 The interventions assessed included sham acupuncture, estrogen plus progestogen non-oral, estrogen plus progestogen oral, tibolone, raloxifene, SSRIs/SNRIs, isoflavones, Chinese herbal medicine, black cohosh, multibotanicals, and acupuncture.
 Inclusion criteria included randomized controlled trials that assessed pharmacological and/or non-pharmacological treatments for reducing the frequency of VMS for women aged 45 years or older with a diagnosis of natural menopause (defined as amenorrhea for at least 12 consecutive months).
 The overall NMA protocol stratified studies into three groups: women with a uterus, women without a uterus, women with a history or at risk of breast cancer, and the manuscript presented on the first network.
 The search was conducted in MEDLINE, Embase, and The Cochrane Library and were restricted to English written articles.
-There were 47 RCTs that matched the NMA protocol; a total of 32 RCTs (N=4165 women) were used in the analysis of VMS frequency; a total of 21 RCTs (N=4829) were used in the analysis on treatment discontinuation; and a total of 5 RCTs (N=1367) were used in the analysis of vaginal bleeding.
+There were 47 RCTs that matched the NMA protocol; a total of 32 RCTs (N=4165 women) were used in the analysis of VMS frequency; a total of 21 RCTs (N=4829) were used in the analysis of vaginal bleeding.
 Here, we focus on the VMS frequency results to be consistent with this report.